WeShow Token (WET) Price Reaches $0.0001

-WeShow Token (CURRENCY:WET) traded up 0.6% against the US dollar during the one day period ending at 19:00 PM E.T. on May 13th.
-WeShow Token has a total market cap of $97,439.90 and $103.00 worth of WeShow Token was traded on exchanges in the last day.
-During the last week, WeShow Token has traded down 0.5% against the US dollar.
-One WeShow Token coin can now be purchased for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+WeShow Token (CURRENCY:WET) traded 0.1% higher against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on May 14th.
+WeShow Token has a market cap of $97,440.60 and $19.00 worth of WeShow Token was traded on exchanges in the last 24 hours.
+One WeShow Token coin can currently be bought for $0.0001 or 0.00000000 BTC on major exchanges.
+During the last week, WeShow Token has traded down 1.2% against the U.S. dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.